hone-labs/teal-interpreter/docs/development.md

-# Develoment doc for the TEAL interpeter
+# Development doc for the TEAL interpeter

 ## Run in development